octoenergy/public-conventions/python.md

 Prefer passing IDs of model instances rather than the instances of themselves.
 Eg, prefer `params={'bill_id': bill.id}` to `params={'bill': bill}`.

+Also, call `.isoformat()` on any dates or datetimes as that gives a more useful string.

 ### <a name="logging-exceptions">Logging exceptions</a>

 Use `logger.exception` in `except` blocks but pass a useful message - don't just